meisben/refill_station_multimedia_supplement/index.md

 The links to the video and instruction document are password protected for reasons of confidentiality.
 The password has been made available (written on the refill station).
 Please use this to access the links.

-Many thanks for trailling the refill station!
+Many thanks for trying out the refill station!

 <!--Comment: Paragrpah spacing-->